ECP summons Imran on violating secrecy of vote

 ISLAMABAD: The Election Commission of Pakistan on Wednesday issued a notice to Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan for casting his vote in violation of the code of conduct in the general election.

-The Election Commission has summoned Imran on July 30 for breaching the secrecy of ballot during the election and he could send his counsel for representation before the Election Commission, failing which the matter can be decided unilaterally.
-According to sections 93, 94 and 103 of the Elections Act, 2017, the elections shall be ‘by secret ballot’.
+As per notice, the Election Commission has summoned Imran on July 30 in relation to the matter: he has the option of sending his counsel for representation before the Election Commission, failing which the matter can be decided in his absence.
+The subject of the notice is breach of secrecy of ballot during general election July 25, 2018 at Government Boys School Dhoke Jirani, NA-53.
+Provisions of sections 93, 94 and 103 of the Elections Act, 2017 say that the elections shall be ‘by secret ballot’.

-Meanwhile, the Election Commission also took notice of the live media talk by Imran, PML-N President Shahbaz Sharif and PML-N candidate Khawaja Asif, terming it violation of the code of conduct.
-The Election Commission had asked the media not to telecast live media talk of any political party or candidate.
+Meanwhile, the Election Commission also took notice of the live media talk by Imran, PML-N President Shahbaz Sharif and PML-N candidate Khawaja Asif and said that the act was in violation of the code of conduct.
+The Election Commission asked the media not to telecast live media talk of any political party or candidate.

 ISLAMABAD: The Election Commission of Pakistan on Wednesday issued a notice to Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan for casting his vote in violation of the code of conduct in the general election.

-The Election Commission has summoned Imran on July 30 for breaching the secrecy of ballot during the election and he could send his counsel for representation before the Election Commission, failing which the matter can be decided unilaterally.
-According to sections 93, 94 and 103 of the Elections Act, 2017, the elections shall be ‘by secret ballot’.
+As per notice, the Election Commission has summoned Imran on July 30 in relation to the matter: he has the option of sending his counsel for representation before the Election Commission, failing which the matter can be decided in his absence.
+The subject of the notice is breach of secrecy of ballot during general election July 25, 2018 at Government Boys School Dhoke Jirani, NA-53.
+Provisions of sections 93, 94 and 103 of the Elections Act, 2017 say that the elections shall be ‘by secret ballot’.

-Meanwhile, the Election Commission also took notice of the live media talk by Imran, PML-N President Shahbaz Sharif and PML-N candidate Khawaja Asif, terming it violation of the code of conduct.
-The Election Commission had asked the media not to telecast live media talk of any political party or candidate.
+Meanwhile, the Election Commission also took notice of the live media talk by Imran, PML-N President Shahbaz Sharif and PML-N candidate Khawaja Asif and said that the act was in violation of the code of conduct.
+The Election Commission asked the media not to telecast live media talk of any political party or candidate.

 Comments